Matthew Levendusky, Ph.D.

 Matthew Levendusky studies public opinion and political communication, with a particular focus on the causes and consequences of political polarization, as well as how we might bridge the partisan divide in the U.S.

-His work has been honored with a number of awards, including the 2011 Jewell-Lowenberg Award (for the best article published in Legislative Studies Quarterly), the 2013 best paper award from the Journal of Politics, the 2014 Goldsmith Book Prize from Harvard University’s Shorenstein Center (for How Partisan Media Polarize America), and the 2016 Erik Erikson Early Career Award from the International Society of Political Psychology.
+His work has been honored with a number of awards, including the 2011 Jewell-Lowenberg Award (for the best article published in Legislative Studies Quarterly), the 2013 best paper award from the Journal of Politics, the 2022 Rebecca Morton Best Article Award from the Journal of Experimental Political Science, the 2014 Goldsmith Book Prize from Harvard University’s Shorenstein Center (for How Partisan Media Polarize America), and the 2016 Erik Erikson Early Career Award from the International Society of Political Psychology.

 - B.A., Pennsylvania State University, 2001